Roxaleen/podpicker/README.md

 * **Rating term:** The first term accounts for the relevance and recency of playlist episodes.

     By using the *average* rather than the *sum* of individual ratings, it prioritizes quality (fewer episodes with higher ratings) over quantity (more numerous episodes, but lower individual ratings).

 * **Diversity term:** The second term penalizes combinations with multiple episodes from the same series.

 * **Duration term:** The third term measures how close the overall playlist duration is to the target duration.

     This term is *squared* so that playlists far below the target duration are penalized much more severely than those closer to it.

 #### Algorithm

-A **branch-and-bound (B&B)** algorithm is used to determine the playlist with the highest score.
+A recursive **branch-and-bound (B&B)** algorithm is used to determine the playlist with the highest score.

 Below is an overview of the steps:

 1. Pre-sort the list of available episodes by their adjusted ratings.

+2. Maintain a *global best* of the highest score found so far.

-2. Visualize possible playlist combinations as a binary tree.
+3. Visualize possible playlist combinations as a binary tree.
 At each node, consider two possibilities: include the next episode (left branch) or exclude it (right branch).

-3. Maintain a *global best* of the highest score found so far.
-4. If a leaf node is reached, compute the score of the playlist combination.
+    a.
+If a leaf node is reached, compute the score of the playlist combination.
 If this score exceeds the current global best, update the global best.

-5. If a combination exceeds the target duration, prune the subtree.
+    b.
+If a combination exceeds the target duration, prune the subtree.

-6. Otherwise, compute an *optimistic upper bound* for the highest score that can be achieved in the current subtree.
+    c.
+Otherwise, compute an *optimistic upper bound* for the highest score that can be achieved in the current subtree.
 If this upper bound falls below the global best, prune the subtree.

-7. Return the playlist with the global best score.
+4. Return the playlist with the global best score.

 #### Discussion